imenmabr/imenmabr/README.md

 I build modular robotic systems focused on **ROS 2, autonomous navigation, SLAM, localization, sensor fusion, and robot perception**.

-My objective is to design complete and reproducible mobile robot architectures, from robot modeling and simulation to perception, navigation, and intelligent decision-making.

----
 ---

 ## Technical Skills